ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-04-15 - Episode 7: Azure Cloud Adoption Framework (CAF) and Well-Architected Framework (WAF) for developers

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/W1tAala3WbY).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/W1tAala3WbY).

 Azure provides such a large canvas for developers to build solutions that it can often times be hard to know where to start, or if you are using Azure effectively.